Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 Fund Ownership

 Get a full list fund and institutional investors of a company in descending order of the number of shares held.
+Data is sourced from &lt;code&gt;13F form&lt;/code&gt;, &lt;code&gt;Schedule 13D&lt;/code&gt; and &lt;code&gt;13G&lt;/code&gt; for US market, &lt;code&gt;UK Share Register&lt;/code&gt; for UK market, &lt;code&gt;SEDI&lt;/code&gt; for Canadian market and equivalent filings for other international markets.

 ### Example